ApexMine/.github/profile/README.md

 We strive to provide the highest quality gameplay experience possible:

 * 🛡️ **Proprietary AntiCheat (BlackCrow):** Our network is protected by a blazing-fast, custom-built Go processing core.
-It detects and prevents unfair advantages (Killaura, Reach, Fly) with zero impact on server TPS.
+It detects and prevents unfair advantages (Killaura, Reach, Fly, ...) with zero impact on server TPS.
 * ⚡ **Flawless Connection:** Highly optimized infrastructure tailored to provide the lowest latency and smoothest gameplay.
 * 🛠️ **Custom Systems:** From unique game mechanics to custom server software, we don't just use plugins; we build experiences.
 * 🤝 **Active Community:** Regular events, dedicated staff, and a welcoming environment for all players.